-Audeze’s LCDi3 wireless earbuds are one of the best-sounding IEMs you can get that also come with a wireless option.
+Audeze’s LCDi3 wireless earbuds are one of the best-sounding IEMs that also comes with a wireless option.

-They’re also tweakable with the Audeze app, so you can turn the reference sound into something closer to your preferences.
+They’re also tweakable with the Audeze app so that you can turn the reference sound into something closer to your preferences.

 1MORE EVO ($169.99)